steelbrain/package-deps/README.md

 # Atom-Package-Deps

-Atom-Package-Deps is a module that lets your atom package depend on other atom packages, It's quite simple and shows a nice progress bar as a notification as the packages are installed.
+Atom-Package-Deps is a module that lets your pulsar package depend on other pulsar packages, It's quite simple and shows a nice progress bar as a notification as the packages are installed.

 #### How it works?